kezhangeco/Suicide_UG/UG_data_analysis/UG_analysis_plan.md

    **Clinical:**

-   - sensitivity to fairness: fairness_score & total stake size
-   - rest of variables
+   - rest of variables in the questionnaires

 2. Categorical data are compared by chi-square tests across the groups: gender & race